sfragkoul/sfragkoul.github.io/pages/home.md

 I began my academic journey in the Physics ⚛️ department of the Aristotle University of Thessaloniki from which I graduated in 2019 and in 2021 got my MSc in Digital Media and Computational Intelligence 👩‍💻 from the department of Informatics.

-I am currently pursuing a PhD in the Biology🧬 department of the National and Kapodistrian University of Athens (UoA) and also working as a research assistant at the Institute of Applied Biosciences (INAB) in the Center for Research and Technology Hellas (CERTH) under the supervision of Dr. Fotis Psomopoulos.
+I am currently pursuing a PhD in the Biology 🔬 department of the National and Kapodistrian University of Athens (UoA) and also working as a research assistant at the Institute of Applied Biosciences (INAB) in the Center for Research and Technology Hellas (CERTH) under the supervision of Dr. Fotis Psomopoulos.

-My current research interests include Machine and Deep Learning, Bioinformatics and Cancer Genomics.
+My current research interests include Machine and Deep Learning, Bioinformatics and Cancer Genomics 🧬.

 I have also collaborated with the Virgo group at AUTh in the field of Gravitational-wave Astronomy 🪐.